Skip to main content

 Get More Facts & Reports

-• In 2023, there were 7,314 pedestrians killed in traffic crashes in the United States.
-That is 20 pedestrians a day and 140 pedestrians a week.
-This represents a 3.7% decrease from the 7,593 pedestrian fatalities in 2022.
+• 7,314 pedestrians were killed in traffic crashes in 2023, a 4% decrease from the 7,593 pedestrian fatalities in 2022.

 • More pedestrian fatalities occurred in the dark (77%) than in daylight (19%), dusk (2%), and dawn (2%) in 2023.

-• More pedestrian fatalities occurred in urban areas (84%) than rural areas (16%) in 2023.
+• 89% of pedestrian fatalities occurred in single-vehicle crashes in 2023.

 Social Media